 Not all doctors who are specialists are board certified, and doctors do not need to be board certified to be excellent caregivers.
 Still, many doctors become board certified in at least one specialty.

 To find out if a doctor is board certified, contact the American Board of Medical Specialties (ABMS) at www.abms.org.
 The ABMS has a list of board certified doctors who subscribe to the ABMS service.
 You can do a free search for all doctors in a certain specialty by state.
 Or you can type in the name of the doctor you have questions about to learn about their specialty.
 You can also learn more about what board certification means at the ABSM website.

 Information on doctors who have extra training and certification may also be available at your public library.
 Ask for the Official ABMS Directory of Board Certified Medical Specialists, or get your librarian to help you.

 Along with finding out about the doctor’s experience, you may also want to find out who the leading specialists in the field are.
 A visit to a medical library may be useful.
 You can do research on the Internet, too.
-You can start with us, or go to other respected Web sites like cancer.gov, healthfinder.gov, or medlineplus.gov.
+You can start with us, or go to other respected websites like cancer.gov, healthfinder.gov, or medlineplus.gov.
 Look for the names of doctors who have written about the cancer you have and whose work is most often quoted.
-If your doctor has published research, you may ask to look at those articles online or get copies at the library.
+If your doctor has published research, you can look at those articles online or get copies at the library.
 By doing so, you can learn more about the doctor’s approach to cancer treatment.

 Is the doctor affiliated with any medical schools?

-Teaching with a respected medical school may suggest that a doctor is a leader in his or her field.
-Doctors who teach and still practice medicine often are in contact with medical experts from around the country.
+Teaching at a respected medical school may suggest that a doctor is a leader in his or her field.
+Doctors who teach and take care of patients often are in contact with medical experts around the country.
 They may know more about the latest treatments.

 - Are you or your practice involved in clinical trials (medical studies) of new treatments?